Wonshtrum/vscode-lizard/readme.md

 * `lizard.modified_ccn`: Use modified CCN analysis.
 This treats switch statements as complexity 1 regardless of the number of cases.
 The default is off.
+* `lizard.whitelist`: The path to a whitelist file.
+The path is relative to the workspace.
+See the lizard documentation for details.

 ## Commands